vuongducphuong/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/register-payment-popup.png
    :align: center
-   :alt: How the register payment pop up looks in Odoo Sales.
+   :alt: How the register payment pop up looks in Leansoft Sales.

 On this form, select the appropriate :guilabel:`Journal` and confirm that the down payment amount is correct in the :guilabel:`Amount` field.
 Then, make any other modifications to the other fields,